Notes on the Geography of The Western United States: Downtown Dallas III

-Downtown III is the downtown of the last decade.
-The economy is modestly more diversified than it was in 1980.
-More importantly, life is returning as people choose to live in renovated office buildings.
-Call it a central-city display of the New Urbanist ideal: a mixed-use, compact, and even architecturally traditional community.
+Downtown III is the downtown of a modestly more diversified economy.
+People are choosing to live here once again.
+Call it a central-city version of the New Urbanist ideal: a mixed-use, compact community.
 That's the goal, at least, and you can make the "half-full" argument about as well as the "half-empty" one.

 Here is where it began.
 It's the Harrison and Abramovitz-designed Republic Center of 1954, which replaced Republic Bank's old headquarters--now the Davis Building and also now apartments--on Main Street.
 Empty for 20 years, developers arrived in 1997 and made The Republic Center into 183 apartments.